salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 ## 2. Side by Side same cluster

-The idea is to run both the current and target AAP operator versions in the same cluster.
+The idea is to run 2 operators instances in the same cluster with same namespaces/deployments and configure each operator to **ONLY** watch one namespace set (original & duplicated).

 This can be achieved by:
 1. Restricting the existing OperatorGroup target namespaces to namespaces containing AAP components.